 When do our children become adults?
 And do how we as moms adjust the way we relate to these now-tall people who share our DNA?

 There are a lot of people who object to the term “adult children.”
 So what do we call them to be both sensitive and politically correct?
 How about simply sons and daughters?

-The fact that they are thirty or forty-something can be readily seen.
+The fact that they are 30 or 40-something can be readily seen.
 Their connections to us are usually confirmed by anecdotes and memories.
 They are validated by others who know us through a common history, like teachers or neighbors.
 Things can get complicated if there’s been any short or long-term conflict.

-As a mom, daughter and granddaughter, here’s my take on how to enjoy your adult children after sixty.
+As a mom, daughter and granddaughter, here’s my take on how to enjoy your adult children after 60.

 Take a Step Back and See Them as Separate Individuals